mattstabeler/slack-file-delete/README.md

 # Delete files from slack

+The script automaticallys gets your unique id from the API, and then deletes the most recent 50 files, older than 10 days.

+# Setup

 Create `secrets.conf` with a token from slack: https://api.slack.com/docs/oauth-test-tokens

-Work our your unique userid and add to the config.

 ```
 [slack]
 token : slacktokenxxxxxx
-user : userid
 ```

+# Run
 then run `./deleteoldfiles.py`